nuremics/nuremics-docs/docs/handbook/practice.md

 ---

-As the **App** has now been fully assembled, **NUREMICS** displays a clean summary of its I/O interface, as it will appear to the end-user.
+As the **App** has now been fully assembled, **nuRemics** displays a clean summary of its I/O interface, as it will appear to the end-user.
 This summary includes all declared user parameters (`"user_params"`) and user paths (`"user_paths"`) required as inputs, along with the corresponding output files and folders that the **App** will generate.
 It serves as an explicit interface contract, allowing end-users to clearly understand what data they need to provide and what results to expect.

 👤🔄🖥️
 ```shell